splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/2-trailside/02-02-chars.md

 ASCII, standing for American Standard Code for Information Interchange, is a character encoding standard for electronic communication.
 You can represent this mapping as a table, showing which character each numeric value maps to.

-The ASCII table is a standardised lookup table that maps integers to charactersm and is used by all modern computers.
+The ASCII table is a standardised lookup table that maps integers to characters and is used by all modern computers.
 It's is a great example of a low-level programming construct as it's a simple, efficient way to map integers to characters.
 Let's take a look and see what our binary sequence `01001010` maps to:

 ```
 Dec Chr     Dec Chr     Dec Chr     Dec Chr     Dec  Chr